vircadia/vircadia-native-core/BUILD_LINUX.md

 #### Interface

-Running interface:
+Running the Interface:
 ```bash
 ./interface/interface
 ```

-Go to localhost in the running Interface to visit your newly launched world.
+Go to "localhost" in the running Interface to visit your newly launched Domain server.

-#### Notes
+### Notes

 If your goal is to set up a development environment, it is desirable to set the directory that vcpkg builds into with the `HIFI_VCPKG_BASE` environment variable.
 For example, you might set `HIFI_VCPKG_BASE` to `/home/$USER/vcpkg`.